Strategy and impact

 We also ask for case studies which brings to life the “impact” on their lives from our funding.

-We report our collective progress to the Foundation Board at each Board meeting.
-We also invite a charity partner to each meeting where Trustees can hear directly from our partners working with young people across the UK.
 We know we can do more to demonstrate the “social value” of our funding.
-By the end of 2023, we will confirm our “qualitative” measures.
+By early 2025, we will confirm our “qualitative” measures.
 We’ll agree these with our partners.
 Currently, we’re benchmarking (gathering best practice) to ensure that any new measures are meaningful and inform/influence our future delivery.